 • Lateral restraints: In conjunction with the grout ties we installed stainless steel ties, screwed into the side grain of the timbers behind and resin bonded to the masonry – as indicated with yellow stars on our proposal plan images.

 Action Wall Ties (AWT) are specialists in masonry reinforcement and repair including historic flint and stone walls, in Kent, Surrey, London and Sussex.
+Our Lateral restraint solutions are permenant and effective, creating a better than new outcome.
 We are successfully providing professional solutions to a wide variety of structural problems.
 Contact us on 01227 721 255, or email us.